Naturally Healthy Game, Fish and Fowl Recipes for Everyday Chefs

 That’s why more and more locavores, health-conscious cooks and gourmands are turning to wild game, fish and fowl.
 And they’re discovering what sportsmen have known all along: The tastiest, healthiest meat is wild meat.

-In “Wild Gourmet,” America’s most-respected chefs share their favorite recipes covering a menagerie of wild meats and a world of flavors.
+In “Wild Gourmet,” North America’s most-respected chefs share their favorite recipes covering a menagerie of wild meats and a world of flavors.
 Edited by famed winemaker and wild-game epicure Marc Mondavi, this scrumptiously illustrated cookbook features easy, step-by-step recipes for everything from clams to elk, wild boar to quail.

 Everyday chefs can now explore nature’s most sustainable, lean and delicious meats.
 The 60-plus recipes in “Wild Gourmet” require no special knowledge.
 What’s more, cooks can explore an even more diverse realm of special cuts and other ingredients through smart substitutions provided with the recipes.
 To round out the perfect meal, Marc Mondavi lends his expertise to suggest wine/beer pairings for each recipe.